breezy-team/breezy/doc/user_manual/native.rst

 ::

-  $ bzr import-dsc --to scruff -F package-sources
+  $ bzr import-dsc --initial --to scruff -F package-sources

 will import all of the ``.dsc`` files listed.
 You can provide both a file and a list of packages on the command line if you like.